{eac}ObjectCache Extension Plugin

 Settings

 Several cache settings can be modified by adding defined constants to the wp-config.php file.
 The default settings are recommended and optimal in most cases but individual settings may need to be adjusted based on traffic volume, specific requirements, or unique circumstances.
+Most of these settings can be adjusted in the {eac}Doojigger administrator screen.

 • To set the location of the SQLite database (default: ../wp-content/cache):